Vintage Longwave Receivers

 | photo left: Inside the

-RBA-6 receiver showing the top of the chassis.
+RBA-6 receiver showing the immaculate condition of the top of the chassis.
 All of the TRF coils are

 in the cylindrical shielded cans to the left.
 The moveable covers on top